This

 RANT:

-for a recent trip, and they sent me confirmation for
+site for a recent trip, and they sent me confirmation

-round trip tickets on Alaska Air.
-Leaving nothing to chance, I
+for round trip tickets on Alaska Air.
+Leaving nothing to chance,

-called Alaska to confirm my reservation two nights before, and
+I called Alaska to confirm my reservation two nights before,

 RAVE: